AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

    ![](assets/log-time-home-350x181.png)

 1. In the **Enter Hours** drop-down menu, select the appropriate hour type.
-   Hour types are available depending on what has been defined at the system, project, and user levels, as described in [Define hour types and availability for timesheets](../../timesheets/create-and-manage-timesheets/define-hour-types-and-availability.md).
+   Hour types are available depending on what has been defined at the system, project, and user levels, as described in [Define hour types and availability](../../timesheets/create-and-manage-timesheets/define-hour-types-and-availability.md).
 1. (Conditional) If your Workfront or group administrator has enabled the **Assign job roles to hour entries manually** setting, select a job role from the drop-down menu.
 The role specified when you are assigned to the work item displays by default.
 If you are not assigned a role on the object, your Primary Role displays as the default.
 For more information on this setting, see the article [Configure timesheet and hour preferences](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).
 1. Specify the time you want to log, then click **Log Time**.

+   The logged time displays in the object's Hours section, nad in your timesheet.

 ### Project, task, or issue {#project-task-or-issue}